-Officer Yuen's actions exemplify what the CIT program is all about.
-For this event as well as Officer Yuen's demonstration of a positive CIT role model, we again congratulate Officer Yuen on becoming the 2013 CIT Utah Officer of the Year.
+For this and many other events as well as Sgt.
+Muniz’s demonstration of a positive CIT role model, we congratulate him on becoming the 2014 CIT Utah Officer of the Year.

 Past CIT Regional Coordinators Honored at NAMI Utah Conference